 Personal Injury Frequently Asked Questions

 Do you have questions about personal injury law and hiring a Montana accident attorney?
 You probably never expected to be forced to cope with a severe injury or death that is caused by another’s carelessness, negligence, or malice.
 It is natural to have questions about what to do after being injured or after someone you care about is killed or injured.
 You have taken the first step by seeking more information about hiring a lawyer.
-Below are some of the common questions potential new clients regularly ask and that you may have.
+Below are some of the common questions that potential new clients regularly ask, as well as some that you may have.

-Personal injury law is a type of civil law involving claims and lawsuits by a claimant against those who have carelessly, negligently, or maliciously harmed another and that person’s insurance company.
-The at-fault person is called the defendant or tortfeasor.
+Personal injury law is a type of civil law that involves claims and lawsuits by a claimant against those who have carelessly, negligently, or maliciously harmed another (and that person’s insurance company).
+It is a type of “tort law.”
+In a personal injury case, the at-fault person is referred to as the defendant or tortfeasor.
 In personal injury civil litigation, the person bringing the lawsuit is the plaintiff.
 The plaintiff is usually an injured person (or persons) or, in wrongful death and survivorship cases, the personal representative and wrongful death claimants.

 While wrongful death and survivorship cases are sometimes referred to separately from personal injury cases, they are still handled by personal injury attorneys.
-Similarly, wrongful death and survivorship attorneys are a type of personal injury attorney – as are car accident lawyers, commercial truck accident lawyers, motorcycle accident lawyers, defective products liability lawyers, bicycle accident lawyers, and similar injury-focused attorneys.
-Ideally, an attorney handling each of these types of cases has experience within that field and has previously dealt with those types of cases.
+Similarly, wrongful death and survivorship attorneys are a type of personal injury attorney – as are car accident lawyers, commercial truck accident lawyers, motorcycle accident lawyers, product liability lawyers for defective products, bicycle accident lawyers, and similar injury-focused attorneys.
+Ideally, an attorney handling each of these types of cases should have experience within that field and have previously dealt with similar cases.

 Insurance companies are involved in almost every case.
-These insurance companies insure the defendant and are responsible for paying for a settlement or judgment against the defendant (sometimes up to a certain amount) and hiring the insurance defense attorneys who represent the defendant.
-The defendant is the person who is normally named in the lawsuit or claim.
+Knowing how to deal with them is a crucial aspect of handling a personal injury claim.
+These insurance companies insure the defendant and are responsible for paying a settlement or judgment against the defendant (sometimes up to a certain amount) and hiring the insurance defense attorneys who represent the defendant.
+The defendant is the person typically named in the lawsuit or claim.
 However, under the terms of most consumer insurance policies, it is the insurance company that contractually has the right to decide whether to settle the case and for what amount.
-Despite this, most juries are never told the insurance company exists or that the insurance company is the one who will be paying for any recovery against the defendant.
+Despite this, most juries are never informed that the insurance company exists, often makes the legal and strategic decisions in the case, or that the insurance company will be the one paying for any recovery against the defendant.
 But in personal injury claims and lawsuits, the insurance company is usually the one deciding whether the Defendant settles or the case goes to trial.

 Generally, a personal injury lawyer represents the plaintiff (or plaintiffs) against the defendant (or defendants), the defendant’s insurance company, and the defendant’s and insurance company’s lawyers.
 A personal injury lawyer fights to obtain full and fair compensation for their client.
 This compensation helps pay for medical bills, lost wages, pain and suffering, and other losses caused by mental and physical injury suffered as a result of the crash or incident.

 A third goal of AFJ Law Firm and the kind of clients we work with is to protect the community from the negligence and recklessness of others.
-For many of our clients, this is their primary motive in bringing a personal injury lawsuit.
-This is a critically important goal at AFJ Law Firm and choosing clients who share in this goal is one of the criteria we consider when deciding whether to represent a client in their personal injury case.
-The people of Bozeman, MT community, and the Montana community at large, deserve more than to be subjected to the carelessness, negligence, and malice of others.
+For many of our clients, community safety is their primary motivation for filing a personal injury lawsuit.
+Community safety is a critically important goal at AFJ Law Firm and choosing clients who share in this goal is one of the criteria we consider when deciding whether to represent a client in their personal injury case.
+The people of the Bozeman, MT community, and the Montana community at large, deserve more than to be subjected to the carelessness, negligence, and malice of others.

 The are significant advantages to hiring a personal injury lawyer earlier in the process.
 These include:

-• Hiring an experienced attorney or personal injury gives you piece of mind.
+- Hiring an experienced attorney or personal injury gives you peace of mind.

 Insurance adjusters and agents are generally incentivized to pay as little as possible and they often treat plaintiffs as mere numbers, not people.
 These adjusters often do not take claims seriously until a plaintiff has retained an attorney to represent the plaintiff.
 If insurance companies and insurance adjusters paid full and fair compensation to unrepresented clients, as they should, there would be little need for plaintiffs attorneys to ever get involved in a case.
 Rarely, however, does this seem to happen.
 Much more often, a Plaintiff lawyer must be hired for the injured party or those who care about them to get the full and fair compensation they deserve.